A Q&A with Dr. Jane Goodall

 These discoveries challenged what it meant to be human and challenged conventional scientific theories at the time.
 For example, the ability to use tools was a trait used to define humans and differentiate us from other species.
 Dr. Goodall opened doors for other women in science and raised awareness about our place in the animal kingdom.
 Today, her vast work continues through The Jane Goodall Institute and Roots & Shoots, a youth-centered version of the program.

-Readers of Renaissance myON® News, powered by News-O-Matic, got the chance to ask Dr. Goodall questions about her time in Tanzania and life’s work.
+Readers of Renaissance myON® News got the chance to ask Dr. Goodall questions about her time in Tanzania and life’s work.

 Ava, age 9, asked: What made you start loving chimpanzees?